Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Observable-adaptive rescaling-free wire cuts

 Since $\tilde{O}_{\Phi}$ is a fixed point of $\mathcal{M}_{\rm apr}$, i.e., $\mathcal{M}_{\rm apr}(\tilde{O}_{\Phi})=\tilde{O}_{\Phi}$, we obtain

 With the triangle inequality, the operator norm of this difference can be bounded as

-where the second inequality follows from the contractivity of the MP channel, i.e., $\|\mathcal{M}_{\rm apr}(A)\|_{\infty} \leq \|A\|_{\infty},\forall A$, which are guaranteed by its construction as a unital pinching map.
+where the second inequality follows from the contractivity of the MP channel, i.e., $\|\mathcal{M}_{\rm apr}(A)\|_{\infty} \leq \|A\|_{\infty},\forall A$, which is guaranteed by its construction as a unital pinching map.
 Substituting this bound into Eq.~\eqref{eq:holder}, we arrive at

 which completes the proof. \end{proof}